Qitmeer/whitepaper/WhitePaper/1 Introduction.md

 HLC acknowledge that there is no perfect in the innovation technology, and Bitcoin is not perfect.
 As it just mentioned, scability and centralization, in addition, long confirmation time is also a big problem in confirming the transactions.
 So HLC is facing these challenges and solve it with the new Block DAG protocols, SPECTRE and SPECTRE.
 ### Simple and extensible
 The scenarios in blockchain are complex and we won't solve all of them in a single complex system, which is probably unmaintainable.
 Instead, we design an extensilbe architect, each layer of which is simple enought to solve only a core problem.
 Moreover, communications are through flexible interfaces between layers.
 For instance, public chain is a strong foundamental value transfer network and we will make off-chain smart contracts solution on top of it.
 Another case is we are using block DAG to gain suffienct scalabilty for current application scenarios, since it is a leger tech, it natually could combine Sharding and layer 2 scalabilty solution to provide further scalability.

+This white paper proposes an alternative to traditional applications and Blockchain solutions for Islamic Economy ecosystem and Global Islamic Financial Institutions.
+Currently HLC public chain shall support the issuance Islamic securities (Smart Sukuk) in the Islamic capital markets industry.
+Instead of physical certificates/notes, Sukuk can be represented digitally in a public permissioned ledger using Blockchain in HLC Smart Sukuk platform as well as other use cases for Islamic Financial Institutions.